containernetworking/cni/SPEC.md

 - `ipMasq` (boolean): Optional (if supported by the plugin).
 Set up an IP masquerade on the host for this network.
 - `ipam`: Dictionary with IPAM specific values:
   - `type` (string): Refers to the filename of the CNI plugin executable.
   - `routes` (list): List of subnets (in CIDR notation) that the CNI plugin should ensure are reachable by routing them through the network.
-Each entry in the list is either a string in CIDR notation or a dictionary containing:
+Each entry is a dictionary containing:
     - `dst` (string): subnet in CIDR notation
     - `gw` (string): IP address of the gateway to use.
-If not specified, the default gateway for the subnet is assumed (as determined by the CNI plugin).
+If not specified, the default gateway for the subnet is assumed (as determined by the IPAM plugin).

 ### Example configurations